AlexParker07/HyperSKU-Coupon/README.md

 ## 🎯 How To Redeem Your HyperSKU Coupon (Takes Just 2 Minutes!)

-1. Click any coupon link above
+1. Click [this coupon link](https://www.hypersku.com/campaign/optimize-dropshipping/?ref=affinco) (opens the official HyperSKU website)
 2. Sign up for a **free HyperSKU account**
 3. Connect your store(s)
 4. Start importing products
 5. Enjoy your activated discounts!

 ---